-One of the reasons you may want to consider adding the SOG e-tool to your BOB or BOV (besides the price) is because of its extremely small and compact design.
+One of the reasons so many survivalists are attracted to the SOG e-tool is its extremely low cost.
+You can purchase multiple SOG entrenching tools for the same price as one of the other compact shovels on this list.
+Another reason you may want to consider adding the SOG e-tool to your BOB or BOV is because of its extremely small and compact design.
 In fact, the SOG folding shovel utilizes the same trifold design as the US GI military e-tool, but it’s only around 2/3rd of the weight and size.

 Unfortunately, when creating this folding shovel it does seem like SOG may have cut a few corners in order to save on price.
 For example, the washer under the lock-nut is made out of extremely soft steel and all of the bolts in the joints are very low quality as well.
 The black nylon carrying pouch that comes with this folding shovel isn’t all that impressive either, but hey at least it does come with something you can place it in when you’re all done and ready to go.

 - Extended Dimensions: 18″ x 5″ x 2″